 PURPOSE

-Adult Protective Services protect vulnerable adults from exploitation, neglect, and abuse.
+Adult Protective Services reduce or eliminate risk of abuse, neglect, and exploitation for vulnerable adults and promote their safety, independence, and wellbeing.

 Definition

-Adult Protective Services provide services to adults who are partially or completely unable to protect their own interests or who are vulnerable to exploitation, neglect, or injury.
-Organizations offer screening, investigation, and intervention, as appropriate, to adults who have been mentally, emotionally, physically, or sexually abused or neglected by themselves or others with responsibilities towards them; exploited financially or otherwise; or abandoned.
+Adult Protective Services provide services to adults who are partially or completely dependent and unable to protect their own interests or who are vulnerable to exploitation, neglect, abuse, or injury.
+Organizations offer screening, investigation, risk assessment, protective supervision, service coordination, and intervention, as appropriate, to adults who have been mentally, emotionally, physically, or sexually abused or neglected by themselves or others with responsibilities towards them; exploited financially or otherwise; or abandoned.
 When appropriate, Adult Protective Services assist guardians and caretakers in fulfilling their roles.

+Interpretation Throughout this document the term “person” or "individual" is defined as the vulnerable adult.
+In instances where the individual cannot make their own decisions, sign documents, or is otherwise limited in their ability to provide informed consent, the term “person” or "individual" may be understood to also include an advocate or legal guardian, as in "...the individual, their advocate, or legal guardian..."

 Note: Please see the APS Reference List for the research that informed the development of these standards.

 Note: For information about changes made in the 2020 Edition, please see the APS Crosswalk.